Skip to content

 Recently Viewed

-Shows items you have recently opened across the application — projects, requests, applications, assets, interfaces, connections, contracts, tasks, OPEX and CAPEX items.
+Shows items you have recently opened across the application — projects, requests, applications, assets, interfaces, connections, contracts, tasks, OPEX and CAPEX items, and Knowledge documents.
 Each entry shows the item name, its type, and when you last viewed it.

-Recently viewed items are stored locally in your browser and are specific to your user and tenant.
+Recently viewed items are stored locally in your browser and are scoped to the current tenant and user.
 Click Clear to reset the list.
+Items you no longer have permission to access are filtered out automatically.

 My Time Last Week